mrmjwong/MT.Wong-/README.md

-# MT.Wong- Hi my name is Justin!
+👋 Hi, this is Mr.Wong!